 California coastal sage and chaparral

-The California coastal sage and chaparral ecoregion, located along the southern and central coast of California, has extremely high levels of species diversity and endemism.
-The coastal sage scrub is an endangered ecosystem that contains a number of endangered species.
-The California Gnatcatcher is currently being used as an umbrella species to protect the endemic flora and fauna of this region from urban development.
-The region is listed as an Endemic Bird Area with a large number of endemic scrub species.
-Generally located on high value coastal zone real estate and threatened by land development, the ecoregion represents the struggle between ecological preservation and human development.
+The California coastal sage and chaparral ecoregion, situated along the southern and central coast of California, and extending along the Pacific coast of the northwest Baja Peninsula, exhibits very high levels of species diversity and endemism.
+The coastal sage scrub is an endangered ecosystem that holds a number of endangered species.
+The California gnatcatcher is currently used as an umbrella species to protect the endemic flora and fauna of this region from urban development.
+The region is listed as an Endemic Bird Area with a large number of avian endemic scrub species.
+Generally located on high value coastal zone real estate and threatened by land development, the ecoregion represents the struggle between ecological preservation and human population expansion.

 Location and general depiction

 The California coastal sage and chaparral encompasses coastal terraces, plains, and foothills along the Pacific coast of northwestern Mexico and southern California, USA.
 The Santa Rosa Mountains of the Peninsular Range are included, although the San Jacinto Mountains just to the northwest are considered under the adjacent ecoregion.
-The eight Channel Islands are also part of this ecoregion, as are Isla Guadalupe and Isla Cedros.
-The climate is Mediterranean, with cold wet winters and dry hot summers.
+The eight Channel Islands are also an element of this ecoregion, as are Isla Guadalupe and Isla Cedros.
+The climate is Mediterranean, with cold wet winters and arid hot summers.
 Precipitation levels range between 150 to 500 millimeters per annum.
-Vegetation typically grows on soils made of volcanic rocks on the base of the San Pedro Martir Mountains and on soils of sedimentary origin closer to the coastal zone.
+Vegetation typically occurs on soils made of volcanic rocks on the base of the San Pedro Martir Mountains and on soils of sedimentary origin closer to the coastal zone.

 The California Coastal Sage and Chaparral supports a diversity of habitats including montane conifer forests, Torrey pine woodland, cypress woodlands, southern walnut woodlands, oak woodlands, riparian woodlands, chamise chaparral, inland and coastal sage scrub, grasslands, vernal pools, and freshwater and salt marshes.
 Coastal sage scrub, chamise chaparral, and oak woodlands dominate much of the landscape.
 Coastal sage scrub is a diverse and globally rare habitat type occurring in coastal terraces and foothills at elevations below 1000 meters (m), interspersed with chamise chaparral, oak woodland, grasslands, and salt marsh.
 This habitat type is characterized by low, aromatic and drought-deciduous shrublands of Black Sage (Salvia mellifera), White Sage (Salvia apiana), Munz’s Sage (Salvia munzii), California Sage (Artemisia californica), California Buckwheat (Eriogonum fasciculatum), California Brittlebush (Encelia californica), Toyon (Heteromeles arbutifolia), Lemonade Berry (Rhus integrifolia), and a diverse assemblage of other shrubs, herbaceous plants, cacti and succulents.
 Opuntia, Yucca, and Dudleya are some of the most common succulent genera, with the latter represented by several species endemic to the ecoregion.